Heatblur-Simulations/f-4e-manual/src/intro/introduction.md

 are now tailored to be learned together with the written lesson in the manual, you will be able to revert steps in the training mission, able to read along and pause (no more restarting for missed items).
-With all of these features at your disposal, you will be able to adequately prepare yourself for any mission.
+With all of these features at your disposal, you will be able to adequately prepare yourself for your training.
 And best of all, during your training you will be instructed by real life F-4 pilots and a real life F-4 WSO Instructor!
 Who else could teach you better?

-We hope you will enjoy both learning and flying the F-4E Phantom II - diving as deep as your heart desires.
+We hope you will enjoy both learning and flying the F-4E Phantom II - dive as deep as your heart desires.
 For this exciting journey we wish you **good luck and many fun adventures**, and of course: always check six!